Behold the future and marvel

 The molecular age hits oil.
 New, improved refining technologies will vastly increase the thermal efficiency of the combustion process and leave much less waste behind.
 Heavy fuels will be treated at the molecular level and become cleaner than today’s diesel.
 The pathways for the creation of those fuels will not be thermal or chemical; they will be physical and molecular doing away with expensive and inefficient reformation processes.

 Part of this can be seen in ongoing fuel emulsification technology projects.
 The idea of water in fuel is mind-bending but it’s hardly new.
 A step further is fuel cavitation, a physical process that breaks long molecular chains into their constituents.
 But also at the other end, there is lots of progress.
-The smart grid starts to rear its head and will unfold its true potential over the next two decades.
-Not only will grids be smart, they will also be much more resilient to any breakdown due to any imaginable reason.
+The smart grid has started to rear its head and will unfold its true potential over the next two decades.
+Not only will grids be smart, but they will also be much more resilient to any breakdown due to any imaginable reason.
 Distributed generation combined with Smart Grid technologies as well as mid-scale and micro LNG fueling solutions will stealthily change the way we consume energy.

 Natural Gas and LNG break wide open.
-The industry sheds its shackles, develops pricing mechanisms of its own and the pressure in the Atlantic basin will force players to radically revamp their business models.
+The industry sheds its shackles, and develops pricing mechanisms of its own and the pressure in the Atlantic basin will force players to radically revamp their business models.
 Many will lose their shirts in the process as it always happens when radical change occurs but those who succeed will remake the face of the earth.

 Leave a Reply

-Want to join the discussion?
+Want to join the discussion?Feel free to contribute!